-The sources of data collection are through the new construction field effort, data review/relist field effort, data mailers, hearings, sales validation field effort, commercial sales verification, newspapers and publications, and property owner correspondence via the internet.
+The sources of data collection are through the new construction field effort, data review/relist field effort, data mailers, hearings, sales validation field effort, commercial sales verification, newspapers, publications, and property owner correspondence via the internet.
 A principal source of data comes from building permits and zoning changes received from taxing jurisdictions that require property owners to take out a building permit.
 Where available, permits are received electronically.
 Otherwise, staff receive and manually match paper permits with the property's tax account number for data entry.
 Additional sources of data are:

 - Dodge Reports

-- CoStar
+- CoStar, TransUnion and CoreLogic

 - LoopNet

 - Marshall & Swift

-- Taxing entities,
+- Taxing entities

+- Publications such as TREPP, Real Capital Analytics and Axiometrics

 - Property owner correspondence via returned sales questionnaires

 Data review of entire neighborhoods is generally a good source for data collection.
-Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that have to be rechecked.
+Appraisers drive entire neighborhoods to review the accuracy of our data and identify properties that have to be reviewed.
 Appraisers use the GIS and similar applications to help verify property characteristics.
 The sales validation effort in real property pertains to the collection of data of properties that have sold.
 In residential, the sales validation effort involves on-site inspection by field specialists and appraisers to verify the accuracy of the property characteristics data and confirmation of the sales price.
 In commercial, the commercial sales group is responsible for contacting grantee or grantor to confirm sales prices and to verify pertinent data.